Childhood emotional neglect

 Childhood emotional neglect (CEN) is a form of trauma that occurs when caregivers fail to provide their child with adequate attention and care.
 It can be difficult to identify because there aren’t any physical signs of abuse, but it can have lasting effects on your self-esteem and relationships.

 CEN occurs when caregivers or parents are physically present, but fail to meet their child’s emotional needs by being unavailable or rejecting them in some way.
 Childhood emotional neglect is a hidden, yet common form of childhood trauma.
 Children with this type of experience may look like they grew up in what appeared to be a normal family: no abuse, no violence, and not even any significant neglect.
-However, as children grow older they begin to realize that their caregivers weren’t available for them in the way that all children need for healthy psychological development.
+However, as children grow older they begin to realize that their caregivers weren’t available for them in the way that all children’s emotional needs require for healthy psychological development.

 Why is Childhood Emotional Neglect difficult to identify?